AcalaNetwork/Acala/modules/homa-lite/README.md

 The Homa Lite module allows users to upload some Staking currency, and mint some Liquid currency.

 ### Signed origin dispatchable calls
-* Request Mint: Request to upload Staking currency to the relaychain via Xcm transfer.
+* Request Mint: Request to upload Staking currency to the relaychain via XCM transfer.
 * Claim: After a batch has been processed, the user can claim the Liquid currency minted from the Staking currency uploaded.

 ### Governance origin dispatchable calls